George M. Cochran: Legal and political career

-Cochran only served two years in the Virginia Senate, because after the U.S. Supreme Court decision in Davis v.
-Mann, another new redistricting plan took effect and Republican H. Dunlop Dawbarn of Waynesboro defeated him in the next election, perhaps as a result of sympathy for losing his wife, or outrage over Cochran's distancing himself from the Byrd Organization.
+Cochran served only two years in the Virginia Senate, because after the U.S. Supreme Court decision in Davis v.
+Mann, another new redistricting plan took effect and Republican H. Dunlop Dawbarn of Waynesboro defeated him in the next election, perhaps as a result of sympathy for losing his wife or outrage over Cochran's distancing himself from the Byrd Organization.

-In the General Assembly, Cochran had been one of the "Young Turks", World War II veterans who disagreed with the Byrd Organization on many education and civil rights issues, although he was not as liberal as Armistead Boothe of Alexandria.
-They introduced measures to abolish Jim Crow laws and the Poll Tax, which didn't pass until much later; and the Organization retaliated by limiting their committee assignments.
+In the General Assembly, Cochran had been one of the "Young Turks," World War II veterans who disagreed with the Byrd Organization on many education and civil rights issues, although he was not as liberal as Armistead Boothe of Alexandria.
+They introduced measures to abolish Jim Crow laws and the poll tax, which didn't pass until much later; and the Organization retaliated by limiting their committee assignments.
 Like Boothe, Mosby Perrow Jr. and Tayloe Murphy, Cochran advocated keeping schools open during Virginia's "Massive Resistance," whereby U.S. Senator Harry F. Byrd, Sr. vowed to prevent public school desegregation after the Brown v.
 Board of Education Supreme Court decisions.
 After January 19, 1959, when both a three-judge federal panel and the Virginia Supreme Court declared the Stanley Plan of various laws adopted in a special 1956 legislative session unconstitutional, Governor J. Lindsay Almond and Lieutenant Governor Gi Stephens broke with the Byrd Organization's decision to continue Massive Resistance.
-They narrowly secured legislative approval of a commission chaired by Senator Perrow to craft the Commonwealth's response to Brown II.
-Cochran was among the Perrow Commission's members, and later described its work in dismantling Massive Resistance for the Augusta Historical Society.
-Historian Katharine Brown considered Cochran "one of just a small handful of people that had the courage to buck the dominant opinion in Virginia of massive resistance....That took courage and was a remarkable thing that he did."
-Cochran later took pride in helping to convince Governor Mills E. Godwin, another of the Massive Resistance leaders, to support creation of Virginia's community college system.
+They narrowly secured legislative approval of a commission chaired by Senator Perrow to craft the Commonwealth's response to "Brown II."
+Cochran was among the Perrow Commission's members and later described its work in dismantling Massive Resistance for the Augusta Historical Society.
+Historian Katharine Brown considered Cochran "one of just a small handful of people that had the courage to buck the dominant opinion in Virginia of massive resistance....
+That took courage and was a remarkable thing that he did."
+Cochran later took pride in helping to convince Governor Mills E. Godwin, another leader of Massive Resistance, to support creation of Virginia's community college system.

 President of the Virginia Bar Association in 1966, Cochran also served as a member of the Constitutional Revision Commission of Virginia in 1968-69.
 He was also a fellow of the American Bar Foundation, and of the American College of Probate Law, as well as charter fellow of the Virginia Bar Foundation.
 From 1986 until his death, Cochran also chaired the Frontier Culture Museum of Virginia in Staunton.